 - 1. Completion all required coursework on the officially approved PCD within a six-year timeframe after the first course was completed toward the degree. - 2.
 Attainment of a cumulative 3.0 GPA or better. - 3.
-Attainment of a B- grade or better in all required coursework. - 4.
-Successful completion of all candidacy courses (5600:651, 674), determined by receiving a grade of B- or better, and acceptable instructor ratings and endorsement on the Student Candidacy Fitness Evaluation (or successfully completing a remediation plan). - 5.
-Successful completion of Practicum and Internship, determined by receiving a grade of B- or better, and acceptable supervisor ratings on standard competency evaluations. - 6.
-Successful passage of the comprehensive examination (CPCE). - 7.
+Successful completion of Practicum and Internship, determined by receiving a grade of B- or better, and acceptable supervisor ratings on standard competency evaluations. - 4.
+Successful passage of the comprehensive examination (CPCE). - 5.
 Adherence to the School of Counseling Statement of Expectations throughout the Program.